Minor Digital IP and Law

 Nathalie Nielson (PhD candidate)

 Nathalie Nielson is a PhD candidate in law at Université Côte d’Azur.
-She is currently in her third year researching the subject of monopolization in antitrust law facing the challenges of the Digital Economy.
+She is currently in her fourth year researching the subject of monopolization in antitrust law facing the challenges of the Digital Economy.
 Her aim is to submit a proposition to renew the prohibition, doing comparative law between American antitrust laws and European competition law.
 She has also a wide interest in international law, regarding for example International Trade Law or International Private Law, both classes that she teaches at University Côte d’Azur as Assistant to the Professor.

-During her PhD, she has published five different articles in antitrust law, covering a wide range of subjects: mergers, sanctions, due process of law… She has also participated in multiple conferences such as the GREDEG PhD Workshop, a Symposium in Würzburg University and in Aix-en-Provence, the 2022 ASCOLA conference in Porto, the 2023 ASCOLA conference in Athens and conferences organized by Université Côte d’Azur.
+During her PhD, she has published six different articles in antitrust law, covering a wide range of subjects: mergers, sanctions, due process of law… She has also participated in multiple conferences such as the GREDEG PhD Workshop, a Symposium in Würzburg University and in Aix-en-Provence, the 2022 ASCOLA conference in Porto, the 2023 ASCOLA conference in Athens and conferences organized by Université Côte d’Azur.

 Bibliography